osdiab/personal-website/README.md

   - A branch of the staging database
   - A Hasura Cloud preview app (currently not stable; may switch to Render)
   - A Vercel preview deploy configured to query the Hasura preview app

+#### TODO

+- [ ] Create a preview environment and test hasura deploys for staging/production as well, so that migrations that will fail don't get deployed at all
+- [ ] Hook up Playwright testing on deploys
+- [ ] Add an auth solution
+- [ ] Try replacing Vanilla Extract with Panda CSS (once my issues are resolved)
+- [ ] Add some `shadcn` components but with the styles replaced (by an LLM) to be compatible with Vanilla Extract or Panda CSS
+- [ ] set up ULIDs instead of UUIDv7 since it's supported by Neon and has similar characteristics
+- [ ] replace Hasura migrations with something better since they aren't actually atomically applied